gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ![](../images/gosh_web_Create_file_04_proces_create_file.jpg)

-If the branch you are working in requires no vote to commit to, the changes will be commited immediately/ Otherwise a DAO [vote](docker-extension.md#voting-in-smv-soft-majority-vote) will be initiated.
+If the branch you are working on does not require a vote to commit changes, they will be committed immediately.
+Otherwise, a DAO [vote](docker-extension.md#voting-in-smv-soft-majority-vote) will be initiated.

 ## __Create Pull Request__